 2. Good Karma Pet Rescue

-Established in 2011 by Stacey Tollackson, Good Karma Pet Rescue is a foster-based organization active around South Florida.
+Established in 2011 by Stacey Tollackson, Good Karma Pet Rescue is a foster-based organization active around southern Florida.
 Helping both dogs and cats that need care and attention, they provide high-quality foster homes to the animals they rescue.
 Once animals are rescued, they receive medical care, vaccinations, food, and grooming.

 Good Karma carefully screens each potential adopter and reviews each application to ensure the best home possible for each rescue.
 They will contact you after the preliminary screening for a meeting or home visit.
 Adoption fees range from $175 to $300 to cover your new puppy’s medical care and maintenance.